Projects funded by Bra Miljöval

 Over the years, this fund has helped restore nature and create habitats for threatened species.
 Here are a few project examples:

-LIV in lower river Dalälven: This project has been investigating potential for salmon and trout production and how to restore a natural reproduction of salmon and sea trout.
+LIV in lower river Dalälven (2017): The project, which is a collaboration with Fortum, intended to investigate the water system’s potential for fish reproduction under the current water management regime.
+Vattenfall has been investigating the potential for salmon and trout production and how to restore natural reproduction of salmon and sea trout.

 Reintroduction and restoration of habitats for freshwater pearl mussel: In 2022, a project began in Rolfsån with the goal to support the reintroduction of freshwater pearl mussels by infecting host fish with glochidia larvae in combination with restoring aquatic habitats.